fdesp87/gnatcoll-db/README.md

 This is the DB module of the GNAT Components Collection.
 Please refer to individual components for more details.

+Note: this is a fork of the original GNATColl-db package, modified to expand/correct some issues.
+Please read the complete report on ./examples/mytests/Report.pdf

 Dependencies
 ------------